scsm-ua/kirtan-guide-en/songs/kali-kukkura-kadana-jadi-chao-he.md

     nadīyā-śaśadhara  māyāpura-īśvara, nāma-prabartana-śūra
     gṛhījana-śikṣaka  nyāsikula-nāyaka, mādhava-rādhābhāva pūra

 He is the moon of Nadia, the Lord of Māyāpur, and heroic saviour who inaugurated the chanting of the Holy Name of Krishna.
-He is the teacher of all house- holders and the commander-in-chief of all *sannyāsīs* . Śrī Chaitanya Mahāprabhu is Krishna, filled with the ecstat- ic heart’s sentiment of Śrīmatī Rādhārāṇī.
+He is the teacher of all householders and the commander-in-chief of all *sannyāsīs* . Śrī Chaitanya Mahāprabhu is Krishna, filled with the ecstatic heart’s sentiment of Śrīmatī Rādhārāṇī.

 #### 4

     sārvabhauma-śodhana gajapati-tāraṇa, rāmānanda-poṣaṇa-vīra
     rūpānanda-vardhana  sanātana pālana, haridāsa-modana-dhīra

-He purified Sārvabhauma Bhaṭṭāchārya and res- cued Pratāparudra Maharaj, the great king of Orissa.
+He purified Sārvabhauma Bhaṭṭāchārya and rescued Pratāparudra Maharaj, the great king of Orissa.
 He is the hero and protector of Rāmānanda Rāy.
-He increas- es the ecstasy of Śrīla Rūpa Goswāmī and He is the guardian of Śrīla Sanātan Goswāmī.
+He increases the ecstasy of Śrīla Rūpa Goswāmī and He is the guardian of Śrīla Sanātan Goswāmī.
 He delights the sober Haridās Ṭhākur.

 #### 5